kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### Static Validation via CRD Rules

 * The `RequestToLimitRatio` configuration will be validated when VPA CRD objects are created or updated.
 For example:
+  * The `Type` field is marked as required, therefore its presence will be validated.
   * If `Type` is `Factor`, the value must be greater than or equal to 1 (enforced via CRD validation rules).

 #### Dynamic Validation via Admission Controller